 When you move into a home or business in Sussex Rural Electric's service territory and pay the $5 membership fee, you officially become a member and are connected to our lines.

 Please note - whether you are a new or existing member, when undertaking construction that would need new electric service, you must submit a completed Construction Application and adhere to our service requirements.
 This is to ensure power can be delivered and used in the safest and most reliable way.
 Local code officials are familiar with these guidelines and will not approve any installation that fails to meet them.

 About Your Bill

 Each month your Cooperative will send you a bill based on the amount of electricity, measured in Kilowatt Hours (KwH), used during the billing period.
 Bills will be sent by mail to your home, or alternatively by email if you select our paperless option.
-You can select this option through our Online Bill Pay section.
+You can select this option through our Online Bill Pay portal.